algolia/magento/_src/m1-indexing.md

 * **Single item re-index**
 A single item is pushed to Algolia and reindexed whenever it changes (addition or deletion, update of products or categories, etc.).

-By default these operations happen synchronously and they shop administrator has to wait for them to finish before continuing their work.
-This is not very convenient and can cause unexpected issues.
+By default, these operations run synchronously and the administrator has to wait for them to finish before continuing to work.
+This is not very convenient and can cause [unexpected issues](/magento/doc/m2/faq-support-data#my-data-is-missing-or-it-is-not-up-to-date).
 The indexing queue is designed to alleviate these issues by performing indexing in the background.
+For more on this, read about the extension's [indexing queue](/magento/doc/m2/indexing-queue)

 ### Indexing queue